Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 \subsubsection{Regularization via the Levenberg-Marquardt Heuristic}

 If the cost of the new trajectory is greater than the cost of the old trajectory, the iteration has not provided a better solution.
-To circumvent this issue, regularization onto the Hessian is implemented into the problem.
+To circumvent this issue, the Hessian is regularized.
 This is called the Levenberg-Marquardt heuristic.
-The control sequence that is calculated in ILQR is computed like a Newton optimization which uses second order information (curvature information) on top of the first order information (gradient information) \cite{33}.
+The control sequence that is calculated in DDP is computed like a Newton optimization which uses second order information (curvature information) on top of the first order information (gradient information) \cite{33}.
 By including second order curvature to the update, optimization can occur faster, but this relies on the fact that the Hessian is positive definite and an accurate quadratic model.
 If the control update is not improving (for a non-positive definite Hessian and inaccurate quadratic model), the Levenberg-Marquardt heuristic uses less curvature information and more on the gradient information.
 This regularization is added to the Hessian of the control cost given by

 where $\tilde{Q}_{uu}$ is the regularized control cost Hessian, $\mu$ is the Levenberg-Marquardt parameter, and $I_m$ is the identity matrix that is the size of the control input vector \cite{34}.
-This allows the increase or decrease of using curvature information in the optimization by adding a quadratic cost around the current control input.
+This allows for the increase or decrease of curvature information in the optimization by adding a quadratic cost around the current control input.
 Unfortunately, adding this regularization term can have different effects at different time-steps using the same control perturbation based on a changing $f_u$ in the linearized dynamics.
 By increasing $\mu\rightarrow\infty$, the $\mathbf{k}$ and $K$ gains become very small due to the $\tilde{Q}_{uu}^{-1}$ term.
-Therefore, the regularization term is improved by penalizing the states instead of the control inputs which is given by
+Therefore, the regularization term is improved by penalizing the states instead of the control inputs which are given by